Meatwo310/JapaneseRomajiConverter-Forge/README.md

 ## Credits

 In this mod, when converting Romaji to Hiragana, [`romaji_to_hiragana.csv`](https://github.com/andree-surya/moji4j/blob/ea0168f125da8791e951eab7cdf18b06a7db705b/src/main/resources/romaji_to_hiragana.csv) in [andree-surya/moji4j](https://github.com/andree-surya/moji4j) for use in this project.
+Special thanks to andree-surya!
 A copy of the license is as follows:

 ```
 © Copyright 2016 Andree Surya